 In addition to this personal data is used to track usage of Unily through the Analytics capabilities.

-Does Unily maintain a central record of processing activities to demonstrate the performance of those activities in compliance with data protection legislation (currently DPA, post May 2018 GDPR)?
+Does Unily maintain a central record of processing activities to demonstrate the performance of those activities in compliance with data protection legislation?

 Yes, this is reviewed and updated monthly.

 How does Unily store Clients Personal Data?
 (E.g. on computer and/or manual files and/or personal devices)?

 Personal data is stored within a Microsoft Azure Datacentre in the same legal boundary as the data controllers Microsoft Office 365/Azure Active Directory tenant.
 Additionally, DR copies of the personal data is Geo-replicated to a Microsoft Azure Datacentre within the same judicial data boundary.

 All client data is stored on Microsoft Azure SQL Databases with Transparent Data Encryption 256 bit AES, and Microsoft Azure Storage Accounts with Storage Encryption 256 bit AES.
 Keys are managed by Microsoft.

 Are all manual files stored within the organisation, or is third-party data storage used?

 Manual files are stored such as signed contracts within Unily headquarters in secure\fire proof storage.

 In what format, or in what medium, is Personal Data in Unily backed up or archived?